qqiumax/AI/README.md

 - **ANN (Artificial Neural Network)**: Implements a basic feedforward neural network to classify the Iris dataset.
 - **CNN (Convolutional Neural Network)**: Implements a convolutional neural network to classify handwritten digits from the MNIST dataset.
 - **RNN (Recurrent Neural Network)**: Implements a recurrent neural network for classifying handwritten digits from the MNIST dataset.
+- **GRU (Gate Recurrent Unit Neural Network)**: Implements a gate recurrent unit neural network for classifying handwritten digits from the MNIST dataset.
+- **LSTM (Long-Short Term Neural Network)**: Implements a long-short term neural network for classifying handwritten digits from the MNIST dataset.

 ## Setup Instructions